umbraco/UmbracoDocs/14/umbraco-cms/reference/custom-swagger-api.md

 {% endhint %}

-This example can be a starting point for creating a secure custom API in the Swagger documentation or using the API Controller.
+This example can be a starting point for creating a secure custom API with automatic Swagger documentation.
 You can find other examples in the [API versioning and OpenAPI](./api-versioning-and-openapi.md) article.

 1. Create a new `.cs` file called `MyBackOfficeSecurityRequirementsOperationFilter` at the root of the project in an Umbraco v14+ installation.